-In telling the woman of Samaria, who had just said to him "I have no husband," "Thou hast had five husbands; and he whom thou now hast is not thy husband," Jesus quietly SENUAL recognized, without reproof, her natural right to live PIGHTS. w thusen as she chose; and when a woman "taken in adultery, in the very act," was brought to him for criticism and sentence, he sent her accusers home to their own hearts and lives by the emphatic rebuke, "Ile that is without sin among you, let him first cast a stone at her."
-By the Mosaic Law she should have been stoned to death, and the lascivious ignorance of religio-"cultured" Massachusetts would imprison her; but wiser Love points her to the upward path of social and industrial liberty.
-Impersonal and spiritual, Love has also its material and special revelations, which make it a sacredly private and personal affair.
-Why should the right of private judgment, which is conceded in politics and religion, be denied to domestic life?
-If Government cannot justly determine what ticket we shall vote, what church we shall actend, or what books we shall read, by what authority does it watch at key-holes and burst open bed-chamber doors to drag Lovers from succel seclusion?
-Why should priests and magistrates supervise the Sexuel Organs of citizens any more than the brain and stonfach?
-If we are incapable of sexual soff-government, is the matter helped by appointing to "protect" us. "ministers of the Cospel." whose incontinent lives fill the world with " scandals ?"
+In telling the woman of Samaria, who had just said to him "I have no husband," "Thou hast had five husbands; and he whom thou now hast is not thy husband," Jesus quietly recognized, without reproof, her natural right to live with RIGHTS. men as she chose; and when a woman "taken in adultery, in the very act," was brought to him for criticism and sentence, he sent her accusers home to their own hearts and lives by the emphatic rebuke, "He that is without sin among you, let him first cast a stone at her."
+By Mosaic Law she should have been stoned to death, and the lascivious ignorance of religio-"cultured" Massachusetts would imprison her; but wiser Love points her to the upward path of social and industrial liberty.
+Impersonal and spiritual, love has also its material and special revelations, which make it a sacredly private and personal affair.
+Why should the right of private judgment, which is conceded in politics and religion, be denied to domes-If government cannot justly determine what ticket we shall vote, what church we shall attend, or what books we shall read, by what authority does it watch at key-holes and burst open bed-chamber doors to drag lovers from sacred seclusion?
+Why should priests and magistrates supervise the sexual organs of citizens any more than the brain and stomach?
+If we are incapable of sexual selfgovernment, is the matter helped by appointing to "protect" us "ministers of the Gospel," whose incontinent lives fill the world with "scandals?"
 If unwedded lovers, who cohabit are lewd, will paying a marriage fee to a minister make them "virtuous?"
-Sexual organs are not less sacredly the property of individual citizens than other bodily organs; this being undeniable, Who but the individual owners can rightly determine When, Where, How and for What purpose they shall be used?
-The belief that our Sexual Relations can be better governed by statute, than by Personal Choice, is a rude species of conventional impertmence, as barbarious and shocking as it is senseless.
-Personal Liberty and the Rights of Conscience in Love, now savagely invaded by Church, State, and "wise" Freethickers, should be unflichtingly asserted.
-Lovers cannot, innocently enact the perjury of marriage; to even voluntarily become slaves to each other is deadly sin against themselves, their children, and society; \ hence marriage vows and laws, and statutes against adultery and fornication, are unreasonable, unconstitutional, unnatural and void.
+Sexual organs are not less sacredly the property of individual citizens than other bodily organs; this being undeniable, who but the individual owners can rightly determine when, where, and how they shall be used?
+The belief that our sexual relations can be better governed by statute, than by individual reason, is a rude species of conventional impertinence, as barbarious and shocking, as it is senseless. sonal Liberty and the Rights of Conscience in love, now savagely invaded by Church, State, and "wise" free-thinkers, should be unflinchingly asserted.
+Lovers cannot innocently enact the perjury of marriage; to even voluntarily become slaves to each other is deadly sin against themselves, their children, and society; hence marriage vows and laws, and statutes against adultery and fornication, are